-O'Sullivan comes from behind to beat Gilbert
+'Gladiator' O'Sullivan recovers to beat Gilbert

 Gilbert took the first two frames of the second session but a fluked yellow swung the momentum O'Sullivan's way as he claimed three in a row for victory.

-Gilbert said: "I was well up for it today.
-I battled my nuts off and 10-5 sounds like a drubbing but it wasn't.
-A few huge moments went against me.
+"To be the best at something it takes graft, time and effort, sometimes you ask yourself 'why am I doing this?'

+"I was never born a winner, but I had to have it drummed into me.
+A bit like Serena Williams and Tiger Woods, I had that type of father figure where I was told 'you are going to be a success'.
+I wasn't that bothered but I was toughened up mentally, I was mentored that way."

-"He scores so well, it seems like his head is screwed on and he has a huge chance."
+Gilbert added: "He scores so well, it seems like his head is screwed on and he has a huge chance."

 Sign up to My Sport to follow snooker news on the BBC app.